ujr/guides/guides/Glossary.md

 may only have one instance, called its singleton.
 For example, a *registry* is typically implemented as a singleton.

+**Tier:** a separate physical deployment target (executable, service, container) of an application or system.
+Traditionally, many **layers** are deployed as a single tier.

 **Wrapper:** a design pattern where an existing component is wrapped inside the wrapper component.
 Wrapper is considered a general term; *adapter*, *decorator*, and *proxy* are types